marcusrelacion/Brewfiles/README.md

 # brewfiles
-This repository contains both my personal and work machine brewfiles for easier setups when fresh installing or setting up a brand new machine.
+This repository contains both my personal and work machine brewfiles for easier setups when fresh installing MacOS or setting up a brand new machine.

 Below is a list of applications that need to be installed manually:

+**Adobe Creative Cloud**
+- Lightroom CC

 **Apple App Store:**
 - Darkroom